jd-janardhan/Devops_interview_questions/Devops_mock_interview_3.md

 mvn help:effective-pom -Doutput=pom_eff.xml
 ```
 7. What are dependency and plugin in maven?
 Give one example for each?
+Ans:
+Plugins
+Plugins are the basic building blocks of the maven build process.
+A maven build comprises of
+multiple build steps/activities to be performed in building an project.
+An build activity or step is
+represented by an maven plugin
+Plugin can be treated as component and it contains multiple goals, each goal performs an activity
+or an action as part of the build process.
+archetype is a plugin it has multiple goals
+|-generate
+|-create-from-project
+install is a plugin, and it has a goal called "install" to install a local artifact into the maven
+repository
+there are plugins with goals associated to carry the relevant operation at each
+phase

+test
+|-surefireplugin#test

+Maven dependency is a library or jar file that is stored on remote repository and upon proper detailed infomration in POM.xml, will be downloaded and reference in our project class path either upon compile , teting or during run time.
-8. What are 3 build life cycles in maven?
+9. What are 3 build life cycles in maven?
-9. In Which tag we will mention output artifact type( like jar, war or any other)?
+10. In Which tag we will mention output artifact type( like jar, war or any other)?

 Unix and Shell scripting
 ---------------------------------------------------------------------------------------------------------------------